SigmaSam/Display-Input-Data/README.md

 The focus of this project is to recreate with HTML and CSS the look of the mint.com sign up page, mainly using Css's grid box.

-Built Using:
+## Built Using:

-HTML
+- HTML
-CSS
+- CSS

-Details:
+## Details:

-  Centered Signup Form
+ - Centered Signup Form
-  Built using mainly CSS Gridbox
+ - Built using mainly CSS Gridbox
-  "Already have an account" button on top right
+ - "Already have an account" button on top right

+## Installation Guide

+Open the index.html file in any browser.

-Authors:
+## Authors:
 Ignacio Asis:
   Github: @KennyUTN